Fully accredited relationship psychologists and counsellors

 What can I expect in a couple counselling session?

 Often couples that are new to the counselling experience are worried that relationship therapy may be biased towards one partner, emotionally confrontational, or that it simply won’t work.
-These are common concerns, but the Life Supports relationship counselling model ensures that each session is:
+To ensure this is not the case, each session is:

 - Tailored to be inclusive of both partners